pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/IFramePanel.md

 # IFramePanel control

-This control renders a Panel with an iframe as a content.
+This control renders a Panel with an iframe as content.

 Here is an example of the control in action: